As humans, one of the hardest truths of life is that there are going to be occurrences and circumstances that are out of our control.

 Furthermore, people don't always realize that pain relievers designed for people, such as Advil and Tylenol, are not suitable for treating pain in dogs.
 But this is not entirely common sense.
 Your dog is in pain and you want to help, so why not give them something you know reduces the symptoms of pain?

 We get the logic behind that idea.
 However, what works for you and me does not work for canines.
 In fact, administering medicine designed for humans to dogs can even exacerbate their symptoms.

-In the absolute worst case scenario, your dog could suffer immensely and possibly pass away as a result of imbibing remedies that humans use to pain.
+In the absolute worst-case scenario, your dog could suffer immensely and possibly pass away as a result of imbibing remedies that humans use for pain.